United States House Committee on Homeland Security: Airport computed tomography (CT) scanners

 In November 2017, the full Homeland Security Committee held a hearing to understand how fast the U.S. government could install CT scanners into every airport in the country in order to fight threats to airlines.
 The hearing focused on the Transportation Security Administration's (TSA) role in keeping the country secure.
 The hearing was scheduled because a classified security briefing that was held earlier revealed vulnerabilities to the aviation system that concerned committee members.
-The latest threats, according to committee Chairman Michael McCaul, "were terrorists using electronic devices and laptops as bombs, and exploding the device on an airplane while the plane is in flight."
+The latest threats, according to committee chair Michael McCaul, "were terrorists using electronic devices and laptops as bombs, and exploding the device on an airplane while the plane is in flight."

 DHS Countering Weapons of Mass Destruction (CWMD) Office

 On December 7, 2017, the Subcommittee on Emergency Preparedness, Response, and Communications held a hearing about the creation of a new office within the Department of Homeland Security (DHS) called the Countering Weapons of Mass Destruction (CWMD) Office.
 “The purpose of the CWMD is to work every day to prevent another catastrophic attack, one using weapons or materials that have the potential to kill our citizens in numbers that dwarf previous attacks,” said James McDonnell, assistant secretary for countering weapons of mass destruction and director of the Domestic Nuclear Detection Office for within DHS.
-In his remarks, the subcommittee chairman Rep. Dan Donovan (R-NY) said that the threat of weapons of mass destruction "has changed and become more diverse."
+In his remarks, the subcommittee chair Rep. Dan Donovan (R-NY) said that the threat of weapons of mass destruction "has changed and become more diverse."
 One witness discussed drone delivery of biological, chemical and nuclear weapons as one of the newest threats to homeland security.